max1mde/RadioBot/README.md

 # RadioBot
-A simple discord radio streaming bot (userbot)
+A simple Discord radio streaming bot

 > **Important**
 > This bot is against the Discord TOS and only for educational use